mbianchidev/mbianchidev/note-to-recruiters.md

 I consider myself a mix between a **Software Engineer**, **Platform Engineer** (with DevOps and SRE background), a **Developer Relations Engineer** with a pinch of leadership in me - for sure more than management - and a love for both Product and Customer-related roles.

-I'm a cloud expert, a DevOps coach, an experienced coder in multiple programming languages (Java, Python, Golang, TypeScript...), a mentor, an international speaker, a tech writer, a community leader...
+I'm a Kubernetes & cloud expert, a DevOps coach, an experienced coder in multiple programming languages (Java, Python, Golang, TypeScript...), a mentor, an international speaker, a tech writer, a community leader...
 ADHD anyone?

 As neuro-divergent individual I think and operate differently from the majority but I think it is my strenght and I'm not afraid to challenge the status quo.